 If you are traveling around Yucatan without kids and are looking for some romance, you will be amazed over the adults’ only hotel Para Ti.
 Check it out here.
 The Holbox Island also offers several hostels – Tribu Hostels has very good reviews on booking.
 Check it out here.

 Don’t pack your Yucatan travel itinerary to much and plan to spend few easy days to enjoy the Holbox Island.
 You can swim, hike around the island, and rent a golf-cart to drive around or go on a boat trip to enjoy some snorkeling or diving.
 If you are visiting Yucatan in July or August, you can also swim with whale sharks here.

 You will need 3 hours’ drive by car to reach Cancun from the Chiquila town, where the ferry lands.
 Reaching Cancun, you will soon realize it is full of tourists and resort – especially on the Zona Hoteliera (hotel zone).
 Most of the holiday-makers end up in the all-inclusive hotels – check them out here.

 Hotel recommendation: If all-inclusive hotels are not your thing, but you still want to spend your last night in a comfortable hotel, check out the Smart Cancun by Oasis.
-We really enjoyed it a lot.
-It might not look anything special from the outside, but their garden and swimming pool are amazing!
+We really enjoyed it as hotel has amazing garden.
+It might not look anything special from the outside, but their garden and swimming pool will surprise you for sure!
 The price includes rich buffet breakfast, secure private parking, AC, WI-FI.
 The rooms are spacious and clean.
 The hotels in Canucn, especially outside the Hotel Zone offer a lot for the money.
 Get more reviews and photos about the Smart Cancun by Oasis hotel here.